uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 6. Change the chart title to "Format Risk Profile Change".
 7. Rename the series to the years.
 8. Use Quick Layout 2 (under Design) to label each bar with the percentage and add a legend.
+9. Update the number of formats only in one analysis in the sentence above the chart.
+    a.
+Only in previous: the number of unique formats in AIP Risk Data with risk change of "Unmatched".
+    b.
+Only in current: the number of unique formats in AIP Risk Data with risk change of "New Format"

 ### Risk by Collection